YousefK5/E-commerce/README.md

 # E-commerce

-An e-commerce site for the sale of computers, laptops, cameras, phones and some parts related to these devices
+FlyBuy is An e-commerce site for the sale of computers, laptops, cameras, phones and some parts related to these devices , using Wordpress

 Trello : https://trello.com/b/AdKPLu4U/e-commerce